stklcode/statify-blacklist/README.md

 ### Are regular expression filters possible? ###
 Yes, it is.
 Just select regular expressions (case-sensitive or insensitive) as matching method instead of exact or keyword match.

-### Why is IP filtering only available as live filter? ###
+### Why is IP and User Agent filtering only available as live filter? ###
 As you might know, _Statify_ does not store any personal information, including IP addresses in the database.
-Because of this, an IP filter can only be applied while processing the request and not afterwards.
+Because of this, these filters can only be applied while processing the request and not afterwards.

 ### Can whole IP subnet be blocked? ###
 Yes.
 The plugin features subnet filters using CIDR notation.